ziginfo/Live-OSC-Chataigne-Module/README.md

 Ableton-Live is quite complexe to remote...
 this module is an "advanced" version of the basic Ableton-Live-Module which is already integrated in Chataigne

-To get this OSC-Module run correctly, you must first install the free [LiveOSC](https://github.com/ideoforms/AbletonOSC) and than activate it in Ableton Live !!
+To get this OSC-Module run correctly, you must first install the free [LiveOSC](https://github.com/ideoforms/AbletonOSC) Remote-Script and than activate it in Ableton Live !!

 ### Actual Version is 1.0
 Pleaso note the following advices :